mt-sre/mt-sre.github.io/content/en/docs/creating-addons/top-level-operator/addon-package.md

 linkTitle: Plug and Play Addon
 ---

-## Package
+## Package Operator

+Package Operator is a Kubernetes Operator for packaging and managing a collection of arbitrary Kubernetes objects.

-Each addon that includes a `packageOperator` defined in its `spec`, will have a corresponding [ClusterObjectTemplate](https://package-operator.run/docs/getting_started/api-reference/#clusterobjecttemplate).
+Each addon with a `packageOperator` defined in its `spec` will have a corresponding [ClusterObjectTemplate](https://package-operator.run/docs/getting_started/api-reference/#clusterobjecttemplate).
+The ClusterObjectTemplate is an API defined in Package Operator, enabling users to create an object by templating a manifest and injecting values retrieved from other arbitrary source objects.
-However, regular users typically do not need to directly interact with the `ClusterObjectTemplate`.
+However, regular users typically do not need to interact with the `ClusterObjectTemplate`.
-Instead, they can interact with the resulting [ClusterPackage](https://package-operator.run/docs/getting_started/api-reference/#clusterpackage) manifest that is generated from it.
+Instead, they can interact with the generated [ClusterPackage](https://package-operator.run/docs/getting_started/api-reference/#clusterpackage) manifest.

-Example `ClusterPackage` manifest:
+**Example of a `ClusterPackage` manifest:**

 ```shell
 apiVersion: package-operator.run/v1alpha1